Loren Miller Legal Services Award

 - Demonstrated dedication to the development and delivery of legal services

 - Community organizing to increase access to the legal system

 - Performance of legal services with a demonstrated long-term commitment to providing legal services

 - Successful precedent-setting litigation which benefited the poor

-- Successful legislative advocacy on behalf of under-represented persons
+- Successful local, state and/or national legislative advocacy on behalf of under-represented persons

 Members of the State Bar Standing Committee on the Delivery of Legal Services (SCDLS) are ineligible to receive the award during their service on the committee, and for one year following their departure from the committee.